github/docs/content/github/setting-up-and-managing-organizations-and-teams/preparing-to-enforce-saml-single-sign-on-in-your-organization.md

 ---
 title: Preparing to enforce SAML single sign-on in your organization
-intro: 'Before you enforce SAML single sign-on in your organization, you should verify your organization''s membership and configure the connection settings to your identity provider.'
+intro: 'Before you enforce SAML single sign-on in your organization, you should verify your organization\'s membership and configure the connection settings to your identity provider.'
 product: '{% data reusables.gated-features.saml-sso %}'
 redirect_from:
   - /articles/preparing-to-enforce-saml-single-sign-on-in-your-organization